hjkgrp/starter-hugo-research-group/content/tutorials/2018-05-09-molsimplify-tutorial-10-adding-ligands-molsimplify/index.md

 **4) Putting in all together**

 We can freely mix and match the above approaches.
-The hetroleptic complex with one copy of each ligand can be created with:
+The heteroleptic complex with one copy of each ligand can be created with:

 `(molsimplify)$ molsimplify -lig "CC(=O)[O-]" NACAC glycinate -ligocc 1 1 1 -smicat 3,4 -skipANN True`